 If your child has a disability or is in danger of becoming disabled, it might need special assistance and support.
 Then, your child for example has the right to medical care and can visit a daycare centre (Kita) that is tailored to children with a disability and ensures their inclusion and support.

 You should go the medical check-ups (Vorsorgeuntersuchungen) with your child.
 There are 10 important check-ups that your child should do at different dates until it is 6 years old.
 For this, you can contact your Kinderarzt (paediatrician) shortly after the birth of your child.
 You can find a doctor here: www.kvhh.net/de/physicianfinder.html.
 With the check-ups, it is possible to detect and treat health issues early on.
+When searching for a doctor, you have the opportunity to choose which languages you can speak, so you can find a doctor’s office where your native language is spoken.

 There are various institutions that offer advice and support: